rchillyard/TableParser/README.md

 Keep in mind when using implicit values that the best practice is to define an implicit involving a type T, for example, _CellParser\[T]_, in the companion object of _T_.
-This will tend to eliminate any amiguously defined implicits, and it also tends to avoid any problems with initialization.
+This will tend to eliminate any ambiguously defined implicits, and it also tends to avoid any problems with initialization.
 If you still run into initialization problems, try defining the troublemaker as lazy.
 It also relieves you from having to make up names for the implicit values (which the compiler more or less ignores,